 Erected by State of Illinois Historic Preservation Agency & Looking for Lincoln Heritage Coalition.

 Marker series.
 This marker is included in the Looking for Lincoln marker series.

 Location.
 39° 55.87′ N, 91° 24.57′ W. Marker is in Quincy, Illinois, in Adams County.
-Marker is on 4th Street.
+Marker is on South 4th Street (Illinois Route 57).
+Marker is in an alley between Maine and Jersey Streets.
 Touch for map.
-Marker is in an alley between Maine and Jersey Streets.
-Marker is in this post office area: Quincy IL 62301, United States of America.
+Marker is at or near this postal address: 415 Jersey Street, Quincy IL 62301, United States of America.
+Touch for directions.